Calculus Readiness Diagnostic Test

 Every student who wishes to take MAT 190 – Precalculus must take the UNCG Calculus Readiness Diagnostic Test at least once before being able to register for MAT 190.
 Simply requesting access and logging into the Canvas site is not enough.

-Enrollment in MAT 112, MAT 115, MAT 118, MAT 183, or STA 108 does not require a diagnostic test.
+Enrollment in MAT 112, MAT 115, MAT 118, or MAT 183 does not require a diagnostic test.
 Please consult with your advisor to discuss which course is the most appropriate for your major.
 You may also gain additional advising information about these courses here.

 Enrollment in MAT 120 requires a separate placement test if a prerequisite is not met.
 More information about the MAT 120 Placement Test can be found at MAT 120 Placement Test.